 In researching vegetable stocks and broths, I've discovered some people don't eat mushrooms in soups (or any mushrooms at all), as they view it as murder.
 Mushrooms aren't considered a plant or animal, but a fungus, and therefore are closer related to animals than plants.
 So some vegans believe that killing mushrooms for food amounts to murder.
 That's my simplistic understanding of a vegan viewpoint, as I don't want to hijack this great tasting Vegetable Stock recipe with an ethics debate.
 So for a vegan vegetable stock, leave out the mushrooms!

 Mushrooms can be optional.
 With all soups, feel free to add or delete what's in your garden.
 More carrots or less, no sage or no oregano, it's all fine, fill the pot with these veggies and herbs.
 The salty seasonings gets added when you are finished making the vegetable stock or when you are seasoning the soup.
 You can season to taste if you can't wait.
 As long as you know why you are making vegetable stock, nobody will get hurt or offended.

-If vegetarian stock isn’t for you, feel free to try my Beef/Chicken Broth Recipe if you want to make a bone broth.
+If vegetarian stock isn't for you, feel free to try my Instant Pot Beef Broth if you want to make a bone broth.
 Go forth, make stock and eat soup.
 Bon Appetit! Приятного аппетита!

 - 2 large onions quartered